RohanNaidu14/mars-terrain-traversability/README.md

 - **Task 1 — Terrain Segmentation:** Classifies every pixel of a Mars surface image into one of four terrain classes: Soil, Bedrock, Sand, Big Rock
 - **Task 2 — Traversability Mapping:** Converts terrain predictions into a binary Safe/Unsafe map to guide rover path planning

+**Total Dataset Size:** 16,064 labelled image-mask pairs available.
+Experiments used 100 (V1), 500 (V2), and 1000 (V3) diverse pairs
+selected from this pool using a class-diversity strategy.

 ---

 ## Sample Visual Output